timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 We start with the core idea of the implementation.

-As stated at the beginning of the post, when running a kernel the GPU assigns it to the grid containing multiple blocks.
-We are going to issue as many blocks as there are SMs on the GPU.
-Since each block can have a limited amount of threads, threads might do multiple iterations over the array of points.
-It would depend on the number of elements in the array.
+As stated in the beginning of the post, when running a kernel the GPU assigns it to the grid containing multiple blocks, each block being processed on a single SM.
+Instead of spawning as many threads as there are points, we are going to issue as many blocks as there are SMs on the GPU.
+Each block has a limited amount of threads, so in the grid we'll only get `numberOfBlocks * numberOfThreadsPerBlock` threads at our disposal.
+Since this number might be smaller than the amount of points, we'll add an internal loop within each thread.
+Thus, each thread can do multiple iterations over the points array.

-We'll dedicate a thread iteration to finding the point's index and distance from the line.
-Next, within each block, we'll figure out the index and distance of the local furthest point and pass this information to host.
-Finally, on the CPU we iterate over the block results and find the furthest point's index.
+We'll dedicate a thread to find its local `maxIndex` and `maxDistance` among the points it operates upon.
+Next, on the block level we'll figure out the block's local `maxIndex` and `maxDistance`.
+Finally, we will pass this information to the host and compute the index of the furthest point there.

 Let me illustrate how it works with a simple example.
-Say, we have a line `[{ 0, 0 }, { 100, 100 }]` and the following set of 8 points:
+Say, we have a line `[{ 0, 0 }, { 100, 100 }]` and the following set of 7 points (for the sake of simplicity they are located on one side of the line):

 ```
 A = { 15, 21 }